jdcloudcom/en/documentation/IoT/IoT-Edge/Getting-Started/Create-Edgenode.md

 # Create edge computing node

 You can rapidly create and register edge nodes via IoT Edge Console or API.
-For billing instructions, please refer to “[Price Overview](../Pricing/Billing-Overview.md)” and “[Billing Rules](../Pricing/Billing-Rules.md)”.
+For billing instructions, please refer to "[Price Overview](../Pricing/Billing-Overview.md)" and "[Billing Rules](../Pricing/Billing-Rules.md)".

 This Document specifies how to create edge nodes through the Console.